obsfx/console8/README.md

 # cool resources

 I learned tons of things from these great resources.
-If you are interested in emulators and if you want to learn how they are work, you may want to check them out;
+If you are interested in emulators and if you want to learn how they work, you may want to check them out;